That-Dev-Girl-Archives/thatdevgirl.com/_posts/2017-12-19-before-after-accessibility.md

 <figure>
   <img src="/assets/images/posts/firefox-tab-content-dialog.jpg" alt="Firefox dialog stating 'Display of tab content is disabled due to incompatibility between Firefox and your accessibility software.
 Please update your screen reader or switch to Firefox Extended Support Release.'">
-  <figcaption>A very helpful Firefox dialog that pops up when you are running accessibility software.</figcaption>
+  <figcaption>A very "helpful" Firefox dialog that pops up when you are running accessibility software.</figcaption>
 </figure>

 The "solution" is to download the [Firefox Extended Support browser](https://www.mozilla.org/en-US/firefox/organizations/).
 Because, you know, making your base browser compatible with accessibility software is too hard.